Hanabeth's previous and current research focus consist of:

 - Gender equity in STEMM

-Hanabeth is the Unit Assessor for Global Environmental Issues and Science in Society.
-She has been involved with the delivery of a number of units offered by the School of Environment, Science & Engineering since 2011, including Protected Area Management; Geology; Hydrology and Climatology; and Water and Catchment Management.
+In regards to teaching, Hanabeth is the Unit Assessor for Global Environmental Issues and Science in Society.
+She has been involved with the delivery of a number of units with the School of Environment, Science & Engineering since 2011, including Protected Area Management; Geology; Hydrology and Climatology; and Water and Catchment Management.